 In order to measure density, it is necessary to measure the volume of a rock.
 That is hard to do accurately.
 Just as useful as density, however, is the specific gravity.
 Specific gravity is the ratio of the mass (weight) of a rock to the mass of the same volume of water.
 Water has a density of 1.0 g/cm3, so the numeric value of specific gravity for a rock is the same as that for density.
 Because specific gravity is a ratio, it has no unit.

 Specific gravity is easier to measure than density.
 In order to measure specific gravity you need a balance or scale with a hook on the bottom.
 The technique is described in most high school physics books and most high schools (general science and physics labs) would have a balance that could be used for measuring specific gravity.
 It may be difficult to obtain an accurate measure for a small rock, e.g., <10 grams.

 If you have a rock that is not metallic and it has a specific gravity greater than 4.0, then it is not a meteorite.

 If you have a rock that has a specific gravity in the range 3.0 to 4.0, it might be a meteorite.
 That is the good news.
-The bad news is that if you collect 1000 rocks with specific gravities in that range, they are probably all Earth rocks because many kinds Earth rocks are in the 3-4 range.
+The bad news is that if you collect 1000 rocks with specific gravities in that range, they are probably all earth rocks because many types of earth rocks are in the 3-4 range.
 If you have a rock that has a specific gravity of less than 3.0, it is almost certainly not a meteorite.
-Many kinds of Earth rocks have specific gravities less than 3.0.
+Many types of earth rocks have specific gravities less than 3.0.